ncatlab/nlab-content/pages/3909.md

 (where the parenthesis denote symmetrization of indices).

-In summary then the possible momentum and angular momentum $(p^i, M^{i j})$ of massless chiral particles in 4d Minkowski spacetime is parameterized precisely by pair of spinors
+In summary, the possible momentum and angular momentum $(p^i, M^{i j})$ of massless chiral particles in 4d Minkowski spacetime is parameterized precisely by pair of spinors

 $$
   Z =